showlab/UniRL/README.md

 ```
 wandb login <your wandb keys>
 ```
+Then you need to set up the environment of GenEval, please check (https://github.com/djghosh13/geneval)

 Test GenEval benchmark for **Text to Image Generation** and you can view the results on wandb.
 ```
 sh run_eval.sh